 - Upon written notification, the Allied Health Department Chair and appropriate College representatives will review the student’s status in the Medical Assistant Program.

 - A possible outcome of the review may be the student’s inability to continue in the Program.

-All Medical Assisting Program students who attend clinical and have patient contact, will undergo a 10-panel drug screen with Verified Credentials [VCI], the vendor approved by Central Oregon Community College.
-Students will be administratively withdrawn from class if the required urine drug screen is not completed, by the due date indicated in the pre-registration information, with the specified vendor, Students with a positive urine drug screen that will not allow clinical attendance will be disqualified from attending the Medical Assisting Program until the next registration period for the Program.
+All Medical Assistant Program students who attend clinical and have patient contact, will undergo a 10-panel drug screen with Verified Credentials [VCI], the vendor approved by Central Oregon Community College.
+Students will be administratively withdrawn from class if the required urine drug screen is not completed, by the due date indicated in the pre-registration information, with the specified vendor, Students with a positive urine drug screen that will not allow clinical attendance will be disqualified from attending the Medical Assistant Program until the next registration period for the Program.